En attendant Godot

 1971: Performed by the Wits University Players on Tuesday 6 July 1971 starring John Coulton, John Jackson, Malcolm Rosenfeld, Bill Stevens, Johnny Levin.
 Directed by Frank Morton.
 (TECON).

-1976: A workshopped version with the all-black cast of James Mthoba and Sam Williams, directed by Benjy Francis (Durban, Soweto and Upstairs at the Market).
+1976: A workshopped version with the all-black cast that included James Mthoba and Sam Williams, directed by Benjy Francis (Durban, Soweto and Upstairs at the Market).

-1976: Rhodes University Drama Department directed by Graham Brown and Richard McKenzie in September 1976 starring, among others, Dennis Gazard and John Maytham.
+1976: Performed by the Rhodes University Drama Department directed by Graham Brown and Richard McKenzie in September 1976 starring, among others, Dennis Gazard and John Maytham.

 1980: Staged at the Baxter Theatre, directed by Donald Howarth, with John Kani ("Vladimir"), Winston Ntshona ("Estragon"), Pieter-Dirk Uys ("Pozzo"), Peter Piccolo ("Lucky") and Silamour Philander ("the messenger").
 The multiracial cast, approved by Beckett himself, caused quite a stir back then, but the play received good reviews.
 After the Cape Town run, the play was also performed at the Grahamstown National Arts Festival, the Port Elizabeth Opera House, and the Market Theatre, Johannesburg (in the latter case, playing for three weeks).